 So what can you do if you think your pipes may be frozen?
 Gordon's Service Experts is here to with some tips.

-There are several signs that can tip you off to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty distinct sign that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just realize that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes are likely frozen.
+If you see a water pipe covered in frost or any bulges within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
+While it seems pretty straightforward to know if your water lines are frozen, remember not all plumbing pipes are obvious.
+If you turn on the shower and the water isn’t coming out, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indicator that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+Like we said before, first things first – shut off your home’s water supply.
+Then, call an expert plumber immediately.
+While you wait on the plumber to come, start soaking up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as possible before it causes damage.
+If the damage is serious, go ahead and reach out to your insurance agent – the majority of homeowners insurance covers burst pipes that cause water damage.